bensurman/angular-screenmatch/README.md

 Just remember that `is` will not update if the screen is resized.
 It may be more practical to use either `bind` or `once`.

 ####How resize events are handled
-A single event listener is added to `$window` which broadcasts resize events over `$rootScope`.
-This prevents having to bind an event listener every time a directive is used or an angular binding is made.
+A single event listener is added to `$window` which broadcasts resize events using `$rootScope.$broadcast`.
 The broadcast is wrapped in an `$interval` with a configurable debounce setting, to delay firing it when the window resizes.

+This prevents having to bind an event listener to `$window` every time a directive is used or an angular binding is made.
+Instead, scope is passed as an argument to `bind` or `once` and a listener is registered using `scope.$on`.
+The listener will deregister whenever the scope is destroyed.

+To create a permanent listener, the `scope` argument can be omitted from either `bind` or `once` and it will default to listening on `$rootScope`.
+Use this sparingly..  there is no way to unregister these listeners.

-You can hook into this broadcast anywhere else in your project by registering your own listener.
-The listener will deregister when the associated scope is destroyed.
-To avoid this behaviour use `$rootScope.$on` and it will listen indefinitely.
+You can hook into the `$broadcast` anywhere else in your project by registering your own listener.
+Again, the listener will deregister when the associated scope is destroyed, or you call `$rootScope.$on` and it will listen indefinitely.

 ```javascript
 scope.$on('screenmatch::resize', function () {
     doMyOwnResizeTask()
 });
 ```

 The binding of the `$window` event listener can be prevented during configuration if you don't want to use it.
 Doing this will prevent `bind` and `once` from dynamically updating after the initial load.  <b>It is not recommended</b> unless you only want to calculate the screen size on load.
 Disabling the event listener will also stop the directive updating dynamically, but it will still work on load.